code-423n4/docs/roles/wardens/warden-auth.md

-# Authenticate with your wallet
+# Register your account

 ## Authenticate with your wallet

 You can authenticate with your wallet using either MetaMask or WalletConnect and submit findings without re-entering the same info over and over.
+After you register you can have the option to log in with either your wallet or your username and password.

 If you have and existing Code4rena username, you can re-register your warden handle at https://code4rena.com/ to associate your wallet address with your C4 warden info.

+## Authenticate with username and password

+You can choose to sign up with a username and password only.
+If you choose this option, you won't be able to link a wallet to your account for authentication purposes later.

 ## How to connect your wallet and submit findings

-* Go to https://code4rena.com/ and click the “connect wallet” link
+- Go to https://code4rena.com/ and hover over the “connect” dropdown.
+- Choose whether to connect with MetaMask or WalletConnect, or sign up with just a username and password.
-* If you have previously submitted valid findings: use an address you’ve used previously to receive earnings from code4rena contests.
+- If you were a registered warden and submitted valid findings before May 25, 2022, you need to connect your wallet.
+Make sure to connect with an address you’ve used previously to receive earnings from code4rena contests prior to May 25, 2022.
-* Follow the prompts to connect your C4 username with your wallet.
+- Follow the prompts to connect your C4 username with your wallet.
-* Check your email for further instructions.
+- Check your email for further instructions.

 ## Once your request to connect your wallet is complete and approved:

-* Sign in with MetaMask or WalletConnect
+- Sign in with the same method you used to register.
-* Proceed to the contest of your choice and submit a finding as usual
+- Proceed to the contest of your choice and submit a finding as usual.

 ## Teams